Bateleur: Dietary biology

-In all, a considerable diversity of birds may be taken by bateleurs, perhaps around 80 species being known in their prey spectrum.
+In all, a considerable diversity of birds and their eggs may be taken by bateleurs, perhaps around 80 species being known in their prey spectrum.
 They often focus on rather small, if normally live caught, birds compared to other eagles of a similar size.
 Bateleurs may show a special liking for pigeons and doves as prey, although only about a half dozen have been identified to species.
 Doves usually of the genus Streptopelia were found to be the most prominent avian prey in compilation studies, accounting for 17.6% of known avian prey and 4.25% of the total foods in several large bateleur food studies.
-Much other similar avian prey, commonly those weighing around 80 to 300 g, including a surprising diversity of nightjars (perhaps since they are prone to ending up as roadkill due to their predilection for resting on roads by night) and shorebirds like lapwings, other plovers, sandpipers and terns in addition to kingfishers (up to the size of the giant kingfisher (Megaceryle maxima)), rollers, hoopoes, small hornbills, parakeets and some passerines, usually those with a conspicuous presence on the savanna such as shrikes, weavers and starlings.
-Unlike many other eagles of similar or larger size, there are few to none instances of waterfowl or large waders (i.e. heron, storks, flamingoes, etc.) falling prey to bateleurs although at least one African spoonbill (Platalea alba) was recorded as bateleur prey.
+Much other similar avian prey, commonly those weighing around 80 to 300 g, including a surprising diversity of nightjars (perhaps since they are prone to end up as roadkill due to their predilection for resting on roads by night) and shorebirds like lapwings, other plovers, sandpipers and terns in addition to kingfishers (up to the size of the giant kingfisher (Megaceryle maxima)), rollers, hoopoes, small hornbills, parakeets and some passerines, usually those with a conspicuous presence on the savanna such as shrikes, weavers and starlings., Unlike many other eagles of similar or larger size, there are few instances of waterfowl or large waders (i.e. heron, storks, flamingoes, etc.) falling prey to bateleurs although at least one African spoonbill (Platalea alba) was recorded as bateleur prey.
 The largest typical avian prey tends to be assorted gamebirds, with most common guineafowl, spurfowl and francolin, smaller available species of bustard and some quail known in their diet.
 The largest of these avian prey species attacked by bateleurs top out around 1200 to 1800 g.
-The reason for the disinterest in mid-sized to large avian prey of sizes comparable to some mammals and reptiles known to have been taken by bateleurs is not clear, as the bateleur does not in general appear to shy away from difficult-to-capture birds nor to large and dangerous prey of other animal classes.
+The reason for the disinterest in mid-sized to large avian prey of sizes comparable to some mammals and reptiles are known to have been taken by bateleurs is not clear, as the bateleur does not, in general, appear to shy away from difficult-to-capture birds nor to large and dangerous prey of other animal classes.